merkurt/fft_with_python/README.md

 ---

 ## amplitude_generator.py
-Here we use fast fourier transform in this example. \
+We use fast fourier transform in this example. \
 ![figure_2](amplitude_spectrum_output.png)